alainesp/HashSuiteDroid/README.md

 Features highlight:

 - UI optimizes to screen size: The UI changes depending on the screen size.
-For example, with small-screen smartphones Hash Suite Droid shows 3 tabs, whereas with tablets it shows all functionality on one screen (fig 1).
+For example, with small-screen smartphones Hash Suite Droid shows 3 tabs, whereas with tablets it shows all functionality on one screen.
 - Cracking On: Pressing the power button while cracking shuts down the screen, but the cracking continues.
 Cracking also continues if the user starts another app.
 To stop the attack, users need to press the Stop action item or close Hash Suite Droid.
 - Battery aware: Hash Suite Droid automatically stops attacks when the battery's charge drops below a user-defined threshold.
 - Common "config.db" file: Users can import/export (interchange) the config.db file and use it either on the PC or on the phone or tablet.
 For example, users can begin an attack on their smartphone/tablet and finish it with Hash Suite for Windows on a PC, or vice versa.